sedaghatfar/arky/readme.rst

 e110d60a15e9', 'username': 'arky', 'vote': '137484978342696', 'address': 'ARfDVW Z7Zwkox3ZXtMQQY1HYSANMB88vWE', 'missedblocks': 334}, 'success': True}

-It returns a python dictionary transposed from server json response.
-You can provide a ``returnKey`` option value to get the field you want from server response :
+It returns a python dictionary transposed from a server json response.
+You can provide a ``returnKey`` option value to get the field you want from the server response :

 >>> arky.rest.use("oxy")
 >>> arky.rest.GET.api.delegates.get(username="toons", returnKey="delegate")